Welcome to the

 Office of Exceptional Children

 In coordination with the building and district administrators, the Office of Exceptional Children is working diligently in good faith to plan relevant and meaningful instruction for all students during this school closure.
 Teachers and related service providers will be reaching out to students and parents to provide, to the greatest extent possible, specially designed instruction and accommodations/modifications as outlined in individual IEPs, GIEPs, and Section 504 Service Agreements.
 Please check your emails regularly.
-If students have access to Schoology, they should be logging on to view messages from their teachers.

 The Office of Exceptional Children provides students, families and schools with the supports and assistance to ensure success for every student.
 Our mission is to provide our students with a continuum of high quality education and related services that meets their unique needs and ensures that they gain the knowledge, skills and abilities necessary to go to college, pursue 21st Century careers, and become independent and productive citizens.